SintraCascaisSesimbra.com

 • Estoril to your accommodation (walk or taxi)

-The entire journey to Estoril will take between 60 and 90 minutes, and the total cost is €4.75 per adult (€1.80 metro, €2.45 train, €0.50 Navegante card).
+The full journey takes 60 to 90 minutes.
+The total cost is €4.75 per adult: €1.80 for the metro, €2.45 for the train, and €0.50 for the Navegante card.

 The Cais do Sodré railway station in Lisbon

-Lisbon Airport is connected to the red metro line, while Cais do Sodré station is the final stop on the green metro line.
-The connection is made in the Alameda metro station.
-A single metro ticket costs €1.80 and is charged to the Navegante card, which is also used for the train to Estoril.
+Lisbon Airport connects to the red metro line.
+Cais do Sodré station is the final stop on the green line.
+Change at Alameda station.
+A single metro ticket costs €1.80, charged to the same Navegante card used for the train to Estoril.

 Discover more of Estoril and the Lisbon region